BaseDesign/craft-instagram/README.md

 1. Use the Instagram Basic Display API to fetch the 24 most recent media from an authenticated user

-2. Append /media/?size=l at the end of a given media URL without requiring authentication
+2. Append /media/?size=l to a given Instagram URL to fetch the media without authentication

 ## Configuring Instagram

-To use the Instagram Basic Display API you will first need to create a [Facebook App](https://developers.facebook.com/apps), add the Instagram "Product" and link the account you need to fetch media from as an Instagram Tester.
+To use the Instagram Basic Display API you will first need to create a [Facebook App](https://developers.facebook.com/apps), add the Instagram "Product" and add an Instagram tester account.
+It should be the account you will be fetching media from.
 Facebook provides instructions in [its API documentation](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started).
 Follow the instructions up until Step 3 included.

-After installing the plugin you'll need to access the plugin's Settings page and insert your Instagram username together with a first long-lived access token for the API.
-You can generate this long-lived access token in your Facebook app.
-It will renew automatically when it expires.
+After installing the plugin you will need to access the plugin's Settings page and fill in your Instagram username together with a first long-lived access token for the API.
+Generate this long-lived access token in your Facebook app.
+It will renew automatically as soon as it expires.

 ## Using Instagram